Identification in Multiple Treatment Models under Discrete Variation: Conclusion

 \section{Conclusion}

-In many empirical scenarios, treatment selection models exhibit multidimensional unobserved heterogeneity.
-In this paper, we develop a method to learn about various treatment effect parameters in a general class of such models in the presence of discrete-valued instruments.
-Specifically, under a semi-parametric restriction on the dependence between the multiple dimensions of unobserved heterogeneity, we show how a sequence of linear programs can be used to compute the identified set for these parameters when the marginal treatment response functions that underlie them remain nonparametric or are additionally parameterized.
+In cases with multiple treatments, treatment selection models generally exhibit multidimensional unobserved heterogeneity.
+In this paper, we develop a marginal treatment effect based method to learn about treatment effects in a general class of such models with discrete-valued instruments.
+Allowing the selection model to be identified up to a finite-dimensional parameter, we show how a two-step computational program can be used to compute the identified set for the treatment effect parameters when the marginal treatment response functions underlying them remain nonparametric or are additionally parameterized.
+We demonstrate the benefits of our method by revisiting the empirical analysis of the Head Start program by \cite{kline/walters:16}.

 {\Alph{section}-\arabic{equation}} {A\arabic{table}}